 How did we get here?

 Amsterdam was once the cycling capital of the world.
 It led the way in developing and constructing the best possible infrastructure for cycling.
-However it is now losing ground to scooters which are taking over Dutch cycle paths.
-The number of scooters in Amsterdam has grown at an astonishing rate, from 8,125 in 2007 to over 40,000 in 2017.
+However it is now losing ground to scooters.
+An anomaly in Dutch law has made it possible for scooters to take over Dutch cycle paths.
+The number of scooters in Amsterdam grew at an astonishing rate, from 8,125 in 2007 to over 40,000 in 2017.

 The whole situation only arose because scooter manufacturers and retail outlets exploited an anomaly in Dutch law.
 Scooters with a limiter to stop them travelling at more than 25 km/hr have a blue number plate and are allowed to use the bike paths and their riders don’t have to wear helmets.
 Other scooters with a yellow number plate can drive at 45 km/hr on the road and their riders have to wear helmets.
 However these real scooters are being overtaken in numbers and even in speed by the fake “blue-number-plate scooters”.